-5. 2 Replication
+5.2 RDM Replication

 Raima's replication functionality provides a different angle on moving data, as compared to mirroring.
 Raima defines replication as an action-for-action movement of data, rather than byte-for-byte, as it is with mirroring.
 Because of the replication of database actions, it is possible to aggregate data from multiple RDM master databases into a single database.
-It is also possible to represent the actions as commands to different types of database systems, as discussed further below.
+It is also possible to represent the actions as commands to different types of database systems.

-With action-for-action replication, changes in an RDM database are captured as a series of create, delete, update, connect, etc., operations.
-The runtime library creates this replication log when configured to do so.
-Each one contains a complete transaction's-worth of actions.
+With action-for-action replication, changes in an RDM database are captured as a series of create, delete, update and connect operations, in replication logs.
+The runtime library creates these replication logs when configured to do so.

+Each log contains the actions of one full transaction.
 The log is then transferred to the TFS which is in charge of administering all replication logs to replication clients.
-Replication clients receive the replication log files and convert them into the equivalent actions necessary for the local DBMS, which may be another Raima database, but more than likely is MySQL, SQL Server or Oracle.
+Replication clients receive the replication log files and convert them into the equivalent actions necessary for the local DBMS, which may be another Raima database (RDM Server or RDM), but more than likely is MySQL, SQL Server or Oracle.
 For the SQL DBMSs, the actions are converted into SQL.

 The RDM processing of replication log files is the same as the processing of transaction log files.
-Figure 10 below illustrates the replication process.
+Figure 10 illustrates the replication process.